smuefsmuef/i-need-coffee/README.md

 ### Description

-TODO: Write around a 5 sentence description of your idea and the entities you intend to create
+This is a sample application for the module Web Engineering at the FHNW.
+It shows a list of coffee blends (coffee mixes), allows to add and edit new blends and to review a single cup of coffee.

 Entities:
-* Workspace
+* CoffeeMix
-* Note
+* Bean
-* Label
+* Rating

-Relationships:
-Workspace - Note: OneToMany (1:n)
-Note - Label: OneToMany (1:n)
+Relations:
+* CoffeeMix - Bean (m:m)
+* CoffeeMix - Raiting (m:1)

 ### Individual